streams

 Each passage must be carefully studied in context, but two conclusions can be drawn about each.

-The Immersion Command at the end of Matthew (28:19) does refer to the single "name" of the Three.
-But elsewhere in the NT, the Jewish apostles do not explicitly follow this command (Acts 2:38; 8:16; 10:48; 19:5; Rom 6:3; Gal 3:27; 1 Cor 1:13, 15).
+(3) The Immersion Command at the end of Matthew (28:19) refers to the triadic "name" of the Three.
+But everywhere else in the NT, the Jewish apostles do not explicitly follow this command (Acts 2:38; 8:16; 10:48; 19:5; Rom 6:3; Gal 3:27; 1 Cor 1:13, 15).
 Instead, they immerse people in the "name of Yeshua" not the Triad.
-This suggests they either never heard of it or they understood Yeshua's words to mean something else.
-This is a serious issue.
-Not all historians believe the words were originally spoken by Yeshua.
+This suggests the apostles either never heard of the triune formula, or they understood Yeshua's words to mean something else.

 [Top]